 GeneCards Summary for LITAF Gene

 LITAF (Lipopolysaccharide Induced TNF Factor) is a Protein Coding gene.
-Diseases associated with LITAF include Charcot-Marie-Tooth Disease, Type 1C and Tooth Disease.
-Among its related pathways are Lysosome and NF-kappaB Signaling.
-GO annotations related to this gene include signal transducer activity and WW domain binding.
+Diseases associated with LITAF include Charcot-Marie-Tooth Disease, Demyelinating, Type 1C and Charcot-Marie-Tooth Disease.
+Among its related pathways are NF-kappaB Signaling and Lysosome.
+Gene Ontology (GO) annotations related to this gene include obsolete signal transducer activity and WW domain binding.
 An important paralog of this gene is CDIP1.

 UniProtKB/Swiss-Prot Summary for LITAF Gene